hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

 #Update
 Recommendation for Further Reading: [Programming in Hopac](https://github.com/Hopac/Hopac/blob/master/Docs/Programming.md) suggested by [Vasily Kirichenko](https://twitter.com/kot_2010).
 #Update 2
 Hopac library has an intersting concept of [Alternatives](http://hopac.github.io/Hopac/Hopac.html#def:type Hopac.Alt) (events in Concurrent ML).
 Alternative object represents a first-class selective operation with possibility to use nack message for not selected concurrent operations (where we used compensation transaction).
-It was a little bit hard to understand how they work.
-I implemented them using only fsharp async, probably it would be helpful for someone.
+It was a little bit hard to understand how they work and I implemented them using only fsharp async.
+Hope it would be helpful for someone.
 {% highlight fsharp %}
 open System